nightingale-media-player/nightingale-hacking/CONTRIBUTING.md

 Tell everybody that you're working on an issue with a comment.
 If there's no issue for the bug you want to fix (reporting bugs is contributin too!) or the feature you'd like to implement, open an issue for it.
-You'll need a GitHub account to do this, and that's the onyl account you need to contribute to Nightingale.
+You'll need a GitHub account to do this, and that's the only account you need to contribute to Nightingale.

 XULRunner and the other Technologies